dlprisco/mini-gui-apps/README.md

-# 15 Minute Apps
+### mini gui applications

-A collection of 15 small — *minute* — desktop applications written in Python using the PyQt framework.
+A collection of small desktop applications written in Python using the PyQt framework.
 These apps are intended as examples from which you can poke, hack and prod your way to writing your own tools.